Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Quantities must be declared in kilograms by material type and packaging category.

-Extended Producer Responsibility system
+Extended producer responsibility system

-• An individual system
+• Collective system (SCRAP).

 The declared data must be consistent with the information reported to the extended producer responsibility systems.